Vispyr/vispyr-demo-app/README.md

 Access the app through port 5173 on your browser.
 It will provide you with 3 columns for testing scenarios: profiles, traces and metrics.
 These are meant to serve Vispyr's dashboard with situations where each of these telemetry signals is more effective.

-<div align="center">
-  <img src="assets/demo2.gif" alt="Collector Overview" width="600">
-</div>

 To access the Vispyr dashboard, go to `localhost:3000` on your browser.
 You'll be asked for credentials before accessing the dashboard.
 Use `admin` for both username and password and a page will be opened where you can change your credentials.
 You can do so, or skip it.
 Next, the Vispyr's dashboard will open and show all telemetry data being sent by the Demo App.

+# Demonstration

+The Demo App contains buttons that you click to run the scenario to test.
+You can even break the application, which will stop all telemetry data coming from the app itself, but not the system metrics.

 <div align="center">
+  <img src="assets/demo2.gif" alt="Collector Overview" width="600">
+</div>

+Vispyr's dashboard allow you to zoom into the section of time you choose to focus on.
+If the system has a memory spike, for example, you can visually select that slice of the timeline:

+<div align="center">
   <img src="assets/demo3.gif" alt="Collector Overview" width="600">
 </div>

-# Demonstration

 # Learn more